Twilight of the Superheroes: The proposal

 A side story would show a decaying superhero ghetto where decrepit versions of old heroes live.
 In the final part of the present time framing device it would be revealed that Hunter and Constantine had traveled back in time not to prevent the future they came from, but to ensure its coming true.
 The final battle depicted in the book resulted in humanity being freed from the control of superheroes, a prospect that Hunter and Constantine supported.

-The series would have restored the DC Multiverse, which had been eliminated in the 1985 mini-series Crisis on Infinite Earths.
-However, the series would also have been a significantly darker take on DC characters than had previously been published, with many of the future versions of the heroes depicted as murderers, perverts and tyrants.
+The series would have restored the DC Multiverse, which had been eliminated in the 1985 mini-series Crisis on Infinite Earths, but the series would also have been a significantly darker take on DC characters than had previously been published, with many of the future versions of the heroes depicted as murderers, perverts, and tyrants.
 A central plot element of the series, for example, involves the Question investigating the bondage-themed murder of someone who turns out to be Billy Batson.
 The series was never commissioned, but copies of Moore's detailed notes have appeared on the Internet and in print, despite the efforts of DC, which considers the proposal its property.

 A number of story elements from Twilight of the Superheroes have made their way into works later published by DC Comics.
 The 1991 crossover Armageddon 2001, for example, involves a messenger from the future traveling to the present to convince superheroes to avoid a disastrous future.
 A dark future vision of superheroes as irresponsible was shown in the series Kingdom Come.
 DC later introduced a more flexible approach to continuity, similar to what Moore proposed, with the idea of Hypertime.
 Finally, the miniseries Infinite Crisis, along with the series 52, reintroduced the multiverse to DC comics.
 Other changes to individual characters that appear in the proposal, such as the Teen Titan Cyborg becoming almost wholly mechanical, were introduced as well.

-Internet leak
+Internet leak and publication

 As the years passed after Moore's departure from DC, the proposal for Twilight started to leak onto various websites on the Internet.
-For a time there was some speculation as to the document's authenticity, but it has been proven by DC and Moore to be authentic.
-At least one website was threatened with legal action by DC, which claimed to hold the copyright on the proposal, an action whose legitimacy is disputed.
+For a time, there was some speculation as to the document's authenticity, but this was confirmed by both DC and Moore.